hellozexi/shopx/README.md

 p2 | Use docker to store the database and try to find a way to store the prod server and test server into different containers. p2 | Find a way to record metrics of the websites and write unit tests.

-tips: This website is very similar to amazon.com
+tip: This website is very similar to amazon.com

 # DevelopGuide: